-Tools/ingredients that I used to make Crockpot Corn Chowder with Bacon:
+Tools/ingredients that I used to make this recipe:

 - Crockpot – very reasonable prices and definitely a kitchen must-have if you are busy.

 - Creamed Canned Corn – I use it in only a few recipes, but it’s great to have a few cans on hand since they have a long shelf life.

-- Whole Canned Corn – found it all grocery stores as well, you can also buy the frozen type and thaw before using in this recipe.
-Make sure you discard any excess of water.
+- Whole Canned Corn – found it all grocery stores as well, you can also buy the frozen type and thaw before using it in this recipe.
+Make sure you discard any excess water.

 - Dried Parsley – a kitchen staple, especially if you are into slow cooker recipes, also can be found in the Spice department of most grocery stores

 - Dried Thyme – I like to have dried thyme on hand for many recipes, including different rubs and marinades, it adds a nice flavor

 - Garlic Powder – no recipe in my house is made without garlic unless we are talking about cake.
-Garlic powder is versatile and it will add a lot of flavor to your main dishes.
+Garlic powder is versatile and will add a lot of flavor to your main dishes.
 Also, it’s a must-have if you are cooking Slow Cooker Soups as fresh garlic will get all mush after so many hours of cooking.